Starting a Private Mental Health Practice vs. Joining a Group Practice: Weighing the Pros and Cons

 Starting a private practice allows clinicians to exercise their entrepreneurial spirit.
 They have the opportunity to create and grow a business, which can be a fulfilling and empowering experience.

-Challenges of Starting a Private Practice
+Challenges of Starting a Private Mental Health Practice: What to Expect

 1. Administrative Burden